values shutterstock_1303124506 smaller

 I’ve been using and teaching a values-based money management approach for years now.
 You know how I came up with my unique take on money management?

-Failure – lots of it.
+Failure – and lots of it.

 When I first started helping families with their finances, I talked about budgeting.